anyu/til/kubernetes/k8s-networking.md

 ### DNS
 - DNS can be used to avoid hardcoding a Service's cluster IP to an app
 - k8s DNS = a k8s Service on the cluster that configures the kubelet agents on each node to use the DNS to resolve DNS names
-- every Service is assigned a DNS name
+- Every Service is assigned a DNS name
-- a DNS pods consists of 3 containers:
+- A DNS pods consists of 3 containers:
   - `kubedns`: watches control plane for changes to Services, Endpoints.
 Maintains in-memory lookup for DNS requests,
   - `dnsmasq`: provides DNS caching
   - `sidecar`: provides healthcheck endpoint for kubedns, dnsmasq